elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/integrations/dropbox-backup.md

 ####Step 2: Allow Dropbox Access

 After setting frequency and updating other details, click on `Allow Dropbox access`.
 On clicking this button, the Dropbox login page will open in the new tab.
-This might require you to allow pop-up for your ERPNext account.
+This might require you to allow pop-up for your Revalue ERP account.

 ####Step 3: Login to Dropbox